keyzf/Angry-birds-1/README.md

 ------------ | -------------
 Lots of bugs  | Added Smoke when the bird travels
-Do not have an automatic reloding| Add automatic reloding when space is pressed
+Do not have an automatic reloding| Add automatic reloding when space is pressed Do not have Smoke | Vanishing the pigs

 ---